-In California, where no railroads yet existed, the Wells, Fargo & Co Express, planned to provide “express” services to the many miners flooding to the area, as well as freight services to businesses.
-Its banking division, Wells, Fargo & Co Bank advertised both financial services and a general forwarding businesses for mail, valuable deliveries and freight.
+In California, where no railroads existed, the Wells Fargo & Co Express planned to provide “express” services to the many miners flooding the area and freight services to businesses.
+Its banking division, Wells, Fargo & Co.
+Bank, advertised financial services and general forwarding businesses for mail, valuable deliveries, and freight.

-Nicknamed the “Butterfield Line” after its president, the Overland Mail ran 2,757 miles through the Southwest via El Paso, Tucson and Los Angeles, before arriving in San Francisco.
+Nicknamed the “Butterfield Line” after its president, the Overland Mail ran 2,757 miles through the Southwest via El Paso, Tucson, and Los Angeles before arriving in San Francisco.
 The trek over deserts and mountains took about 25 days, stopping only to change horses or for passengers to get food.

-In 1904, Wells Fargo & Company moved its office to New York City and the following year, it separated its banking and express operations.
-Wells Fargo Bank then merged with the Nevada National Bank forming the Wells Fargo Nevada National Bank.
+In 1904, Wells Fargo & Company moved its office to New York City, and the following year, it separated its banking and express operations.
+Wells Fargo Bank then merged with the Nevada National Bank, forming the Wells Fargo Nevada National Bank.

 Wells Fargo was told to “throw down the box” from a Concord stage for the last time in 1908.
 The bandits were immediately pursued, this time in automotive vehicles.
 The last horse-drawn stage carrying Wells Fargo cargo ran between Tonopah and Manhattan, Nevada, in 1909.

 Over the years, several mergers and acquisitions changed banking and express operations.
 In 1918, the express company merged into the American Railroad Express Company, leaving only the banking portion to hold the title of Wells Fargo.